Yorafa/coursenote/public/content/csc369/7 Paging and Address Translation.md

 - M(modified): if page has been written, set to 1
 - R(referenced): if page has been read or write, set to 1
 - V(valid): if page is in memory(in use), set to 1

+We know page tables are maintained by OS and stored in memory.
+But where exactly (which address space)?
+- When store in the physical memory we use direct mapping method (does not use TLB) which means the same address in virtual memory and physical memory.
+  - not exactly the same, still need simple translation (e.g. on 32-bit machine, use virtual address to subtract `0xC0000000` to get physical address)
+  - it simplifies hardware support but consume memory for lifetime of virtual address space
+- when store in the virtual memory: unused (cold) page table pages can be paged out to disk so that addressing page table may requires translation.
+(We don't page the outer page table to aviod recursive page table)

 #### Examples: